 2014 Predictions for the Real Estate Market in Fremont, CA 94555

 There is something brewing in today’s real estate market.
 It is the sign of hungry sellers who are poised to act.
 “To sell or not to sell?” is the major question in everybody’s minds.
-The decision is hindered by the uncertainty of the future, but bold sellers move forward to collect their increased equity in such a great market.
+The decision to tell is faced with the uncertainty of the consequences.
 What we can say, however, is that now is a great time to sell in Fremont.
-Below, we look at some factors that point to this conclusion:
+Below we look at some factors that point to this conclusion:

 1. As I write this article, 70 homes are active in Fremont.
 21 of these homes are condos and townhomes while the rest are single family homes.
 The market is low on inventory and we need more listings.